slybit/mqtt2influxdb/README.md

 If it is provided, it will be used by IndexDB as the timestamp of the event.

 If it is not provided then InfluxDB will use the current time as timestamp of the event (default InfluxDB behaviour).

+### retained messages

+By default, retained messages will **not** be sent to Influx DB.
+So when starting mqtt2influxdb, all messages that were retained by the MQTT broker are ignored.
+This is to prevent duplicate injections after a restart.

+If you do want to send retained messages to Influx DB, you can enabled this by putting `retained: true` in the config file.